MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/shared-experiences-in-unity.md

 ### Manual configuration of Azure Spatial Anchors

-<a href="/azure/spatial-anchors/overview" target="_blank">Azure Spatial Anchors</a> create durable cloud-backed spatial anchors, which your app can then locate across multiple HoloLens, iOS and Android devices.
+<a href="/azure/spatial-anchors/overview" target="_blank">Azure Spatial Anchors</a> create durable cloud-backed spatial anchors that your app can locate across multiple HoloLens, iOS and Android devices.
 By sharing a common spatial anchor across multiple devices, each user can see content rendered relative to that anchor in the same physical location.

 You can also use <a href="/azure/spatial-anchors/overview" target="_blank">Azure Spatial Anchors</a> for asynchronous hologram persistence across HoloLens, iOS, and Android devices.
 By sharing a durable cloud spatial anchor, multiple devices can observe the same persisted hologram over time, even if those devices aren't present together at the same time.